CtrlK

 User: "fill the PR template and create a pull request for my branch"

-Expected behavior: Use agent-pr-creator workflow to analyze git history, read the PR template, fill all sections intelligently, and create the PR via gh pr create.
+Expected behavior: Use agent-pr-creator workflow to analyze git history, read the PR template, fill all sections intelligently based on the changes, and create the PR via gh pr create.

 User: "I need to open a pull request with a good description"

-Expected behavior: Use agent-pr-creator to gather context from commits and diffs, analyze changes to determine PR type (feat/fix/refactor), detect breaking changes, and create a comprehensive PR with proper title and body.
+Expected behavior: Use agent-pr-creator to gather context from commits and diffs, analyze the change type (feat/fix/refactor), detect breaking changes, and create a comprehensive PR with proper title and body following conventions.

 User: "Make a PR to main"